Jun 29, 2020

 Allow your customers to give feedback.

-Allowing your customers to raise opinions about your business shows that you take them seriously and value their satisfaction.
-Notice these when crafting a survey:
+Letting your customers raise opinions about your business shows that you take them seriously and value their satisfaction.
+Take this in consideration particularly when crafting a survey:

 - Open-ended questions and not quantifiable ones help you learn many more underlying reasons that you haven’t expected.